jiongjeong/FoodTracker/README.md

 ## Note about AI assistance

-This project use of AI/LLM tools to assist with certain project tasks.
+This project uses AI/LLM tools to assist with certain project tasks.
 All AI-provided suggestions were reviewed, edited, and integrated by the group.

 - Exploring UI/UX ideas and layout concepts for inspiration.
 - Generating website themes